Understanding your Demand Report Results

 • Which are consistently relevant across channels?

-• Are my key entities relevant on channels I hadn’t considered?
+• Are my key entities relevant to channels I hadn’t considered?

 Activate filters to customize your analysis: